-Our favorite pick, Pet MD Dog Ear Cleaner Wipes, has a veterinary-prepared formula that removes debris, reduces wax build up in the ear canal, and dries the dog's ears.
-Keeping ears dry is extremely important because without moisture, yeast and bacteria will have a very hard time to grow.
+Our favorite pick, Pet MD Dog Ear Cleaner Wipes, has a veterinary-prepared formula that removes debris, reduces the wax build-up in the ear canal, and dries the dog’s ears.
+Keeping ears dry is extremely important because, without moisture, yeast and bacteria will have a very hard time to grow.

 When buying ear wipes, you have to be 200% sure that the ingredients used don’t include harsh compounds—ear skin is even more fragile and sensitive!
 Make sure the ear cleaning wipes are alcohol-free and non-irritating.
 Ear wipes shouldn’t be used on puppies that are less than four months old.

 Eye Wipes For Dogs